NBA power rankings 2024-25: Celtics back on top of final rankings, Thunder, Cavaliers round out top three

 Once the model is finished running, we put its projections next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for today’s Pacers & 76ers game:
+Here are the best bets our model is projecting for today’s Rockets & Magic game:

-- Spread: NBC Sports Bet is leaning towards a play ATS on the Philadelphia 76ers at +11.
+• Spread: NBC Sports Bet is leaning towards a play ATS on the Orlando Magic at +2.

-- Total: NBC Sports Bet is leaning towards a play on the under on the Game Total of 232.
+• Total: NBC Sports Bet is staying away from a play on the Game Total of 209.

 Want even more NBA best bets and predictions from our expert staff & tools?
 Check out the Expert NBA Predictions pagefrom NBC Sports for money line, spread and over/under picks for every game on today’s calendar!

-Important stats, trends & insights to know ahead of Pacers vs. 76ers on Friday
+Important stats, trends & insights to know ahead of Rockets vs. Magic on Wednesday

-- The Pacers have won 4 of their last 5 matchups against Eastern Conference Atlantic Division teams
+• The Rockets have won 4 of their last 5 at Eastern Conference Southeast Division teams

-- The Pacers have failed to cover the Spread in their last 5 road games
+• The Magic have covered in 4 of their last 5 games

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our NBA Top Trends tool on NBC Sports!